Andrettin/Wyrmsun/readme.txt

 - 4.0.4
 -----------------------------------------------------------------------

+* Maps
+- Fixed issue with the Italy custom map.

 * Miscellaneous
 - Fixed a save game load issue which occurred if a reference was held to a destroyed unit.